markusfisch/bots/README.md

 The bots are randomly placed with a random orientation.
 The bot that survives the longest wins.

+### word

+Find a random word of random length at the middle of the map and send it back to the server.
+The bots are placed in a circle around the word with a random orientation.
+Use `--word` to set a custom word.

 ## Available maps

 Use `--map-size` to set a custom map size and `--view-radius` to control